Iceland’s River Canyon

-Fjaðrárgljúfur is a river gorge in South Iceland.
-The incredible shapes of the gorge walls were formed over millions of years of glacier floods from the huge Vatnjokull Glacier some 50 miles behind the gorge.
+Fjaðrárgljúfur is a river canyon in South Iceland.
+The incredible shapes of the gorge walls were formed over thousands of years of glacier floods from the huge Vatnjokull Glacier.
+Vatnjokull glacier is home to a few large volcanoes and is some 50 miles behind the gorge.
 The result is an open zipper shape in the Icelandic landscape.
-Unfortunately, the area is now closed to the public.
+Fjaðrárgljúfur Canyon is often closed to the public.
 The last 8 years of heavy tourism in Iceland has taken its toll on Fjaðrárgljúfur and the surrounding area.
-Wh knows when photographers will again be allowed to venture down to the river to create beautiful landscape photographs.
+Who knows when photographers will again be allowed to venture down to the river to create beautiful landscape photographs.
+My preference was always from the lower ground floor.
+I felt that looking up gave the walls of Fjaðrárgljúfur Canyon more regal shapes.
+Like a row of bedrock Gods.
+They remind me of the stone heads on Easter Island.

 If you are near water such as a river, beach or waterfall, then a long exposure can help to communicate movement in the water.
 The flowing water creates lines that often complement a landscape photograph and the motion blur can be contrasted with the fine detail of a stationary rock, for example..
 A slow shutter can be achieved with a dark filter (often called an ND filter), or by taking the photograph in low light, such as evening or night time.